pregHosh/guide4compchem-MU/README.md

 ## Resource

-Our lab has a look of books, check out
+Our lab has a lot of books, check out

 - [Introduction to Computational Chemistry](https://www.wiley.com/en-us/Introduction+to+Computational+Chemistry%2C+2nd+Edition-p-9780470058046): classic
 - Exploring Chemistry with Electronic Structure Methods: some guides on how to use g09/g16